What every inside sales team needs to know about using LinkedIn for prospecting, qualifying & closing deals

 Like other social networks, LinkedIn is filled with opportunities that businesses and sales professionals often overlook.

-With more than 450 million users, there’s no question that LinkedIn is a sales professional's ideal network.
+With more than 774 million members, there’s no question that LinkedIn is a sales professional's ideal network—especially these days, when the pandemic shifted so much business online and led to the rise of remote sales.
 If you’ve been using LinkedIn but struggle to see the channel as an opportunity to drive success, then this post is for you.
 Have you ever asked yourself...

 - How I can generate more leads from LinkedIn?